 This software is based in part on the work of the Independent JPEG Group.
-Stratocast is a trademark of Genetec, Inc. Dropbox is a trademark of Dropbox, Inc.
+Stratocast is a trademark of Genetec, Inc.

-6.2 More information
+More information 6.2

 Access our support services at www.boschsecurity.com/xc/en/support/.
 Bosch Security and Safety Systems offers support in these areas: